chat-export: Convert WhatsApp Chats to HTML

 This tool converts a WhatsApp chat export into two HTML formats: one with inline media (such as images, videos, and audio files) and a compact version with media links.

-Video Tutorial (still refers to the previously used tool name instead of chat-export):
+Video Tutorial (still refers to the previously used tool name instead of chat-export, doesn't cover new features like the non-interactive CLI mode yet):

 YouTube"